Help for refugees

 We are working with Asylum Welcome in Oxford to provide practical support for these families.
 Asylum Welcome has been providing a humanitarian response to the challenges faced by refugees and asylum seekers for many years.

-Below is information about how you can help the plight of Syrian refugees.
+How you can help the plight of Syrian refugees

 Fostering a refugee child

-If you would like to offer an unaccompanied refugee child foster care, you can find out more and register your interest by:
+If you would like to offer an unaccompanied refugee child foster care, visit the Oxfordshire County Council website or call 0800 783 5724.

-Below is a broad range of charities and non-governmental organisations where you can donate.
+Below is a broad range of specialist refugee services, charities and non-governmental organisations in Oxfordshire where you can donate.

 There are many other charities and not-for-profit organisations also supporting the Syrian appeal and other humanitarian causes.
 We recommend that before donating you read about them to understand how your activities and donations will be used in support of their work.